naveengoyal1503/autoplugin-ai/plugins/AffiliateLink_Optimizer/README.md

 # AffiliateLink Optimizer

-## Description
-AffiliateLink Optimizer is a WordPress plugin that automatically detects affiliate links in your posts, cloaks them through your own site domain to improve click-tracking and conversion rates, and styles them for better visibility.
-It helps bloggers and affiliate marketers increase their commissions with minimal effort.
+AffiliateLink Optimizer is a WordPress plugin that automatically cloaks, tracks, and optimizes your affiliate links with AI-driven recommendations to increase your affiliate marketing revenue.

 ## Features

-- Auto-detects common affiliate URLs in post content
+- Automatic detection and cloaking of affiliate links in your post content
-- Cloaks affiliate links via your own domain
-- Adds nofollow and opens links in new tabs
+- Click tracking stored in custom database table
-- Styles links for better visibility and click-through
+- Admin dashboard with top clicked affiliate links for data-driven decisions
+- AI-driven link optimization recommendations (premium feature)
+- Customizable link slug prefix
-- Lightweight and easy to use
+- Lightweight and self-contained single PHP file for easy install
+- Secure AJAX-based click tracking

 ## Installation

 1. Download the plugin PHP file.
-2. Log in to your WordPress admin dashboard.
+2. Upload it to your WordPress site's `/wp-content/plugins/` directory.
-3. Go to Plugins > Add New > Upload Plugin.
-4. Upload the PHP file and activate the plugin.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Setup

-No setup required.
-Once installed and activated, the plugin will automatically scan your posts for affiliate links and optimize them.
+- Go to the 'AffiliateLink Optimizer' menu in the WordPress admin.
+- Set your preferred link slug prefix (default is 'ref').
+- Publish or update posts with affiliate links containing typical affiliate parameters (e.g., 'aff', 'ref', 'affiliate').
+Links will be automatically cloaked.

 ## Usage

-- Write posts with your normal affiliate links included.
-- The plugin automatically detects and cloaks these affiliate links on the front-end.
-- Clicks on cloaked links redirect through your domain for better tracking.
+- When visitors click affiliate links, clicks will be tracked.
+- Review the top clicked links on the admin page to identify best performing affiliate links.
+- Use the insights to optimize link placement and marketing strategies.

-## Premium Add-ons (Coming Soon)
+## Premium Features

+- AI-powered link placement and optimization suggestions
-- Detailed affiliate link click analytics
+- Detailed conversion and revenue analytics
-- A/B testing for affiliate links
+- Automated split testing of affiliate links
-- Automatic affiliate link updating and management

-## FAQ
-**Q:** Will this plugin affect normal links?

-**A:** No, it only alters recognized affiliate URLs.

-**Q:** Can I customize styles?

-**A:** Yes, you can override CSS in your theme if desired.

-## Support
-For support, please open a ticket on the plugin support page.
+Upgrade to premium for advanced revenue maximization tools.

+---

+AffiliateLink Optimizer streamlines affiliate marketing efforts to help you maximize your WordPress site's profitability with minimal manual effort.